earik87/vim-baan/README.md

 ## Installation
 Vim-baan requires at least Vim 8.0.
 (Neovim is not tested, yet).

-[The latest stable release](https://github.com/earik87/vim-baan/releases/latest) is the recommended version to use.
-If you want to use the master branch instead, please be aware that it is a development branch.

-vim-baan follows the standard runtime path structure.
+Vim-baan follows the standard runtime path structure.

 To install with Vim 8 packages;